News & Updates

 The Martha’s Vineyard Film Festival (MVFF) is thrilled to announce the addition of Professor Henry Louis Gates, Jr. to its board of directors.
 Professor Gates joins Thomas Bena, Steve Bernier, Joanna Cole, Anne Evasick, Jeffrey Kusama-Hinte, Dawn Porter, and Mitch Rubin on the board of the festival that now enters its 16th year.

 Continuing its mission to spark discussion, debate, and action, the MVFF produced its first “Race in America” series.
 Professor Gates had an influential hand in shaping the summer-long series that created a community dialogue about the African American experience.
-He moderated a discussion with director Stanley Nelson and former Black Panther Kathleen Cleaver.
+He moderated a discussion with director Stanley Nelson and former Black Panther Kathleen Cleaver following The Black Panthers: Vanguard of the Revolution.
 He was also a guest speaker at the screening of the film James Baldwin: The Price of the Ticket.

 The MVFF’s “Race in America” series is not the first collaboration between the MVFF and Professor Gates.
 In 2014, he introduced the screening of Stanley Nelson’s Freedom Summer, with journalist and author Gwen Ifill moderating the event.
 In 2013, he helped produce the screening of Free Angela and All Political Prisoners, with guest speakers Angela Davis, Margaret Burnham, and Charlayne Hunter-Gault.